Multivariable de Rham representations, Sen theory and $p$-adic differential equations: Notations

 is bijective.
 This means that if $W$ is a $C$-representation of $G_K$ (\cf \S \ref{SenC}), there exists a $K_\infty$-representation $W_\infty$ of $\Gamma_K$ such that $W\simeq C\otimes_{K_\infty}W_\infty$ as $C[G_K]$-modules.

-The aim of this note is to generalize these results to the case where $G_K$ is replaced by a finite power of $G_K$ (\cf \cite{PZ}).
-While it is certainly possible to use a general and abstract Tate-Sen formalism (such as that of \cite[\S3]{BC}), we proceed with Tate-Sen descent by hand.
+As mentioned in the introduction, the first aim of this note is to generalize these results to the case where $G_K$ is replaced by a finite power of $G_K$ (along the lines of \cite{PZ}).

 Let $\Delta$ be a finite set, and put $\delta=\#\Delta$.
 Put $G_{K,\Delta}=\prod\limits_{\alpha\in\Delta}G_K$, $H_{K,\Delta}=\prod\limits_{\alpha\in\Delta}H_K$, and $\Gamma_{K,\Delta}=\prod\limits_{\alpha\in\Delta}\Gamma_K$.
 We have an exact sequence